databendlabs/databend/docs/doc/14-sql-commands/10-dml/dml-merge.md

     (1, 50000.00),
     (2, 60000.00);

+-- Enable MERGE INTO
 SET enable_experimental_merge_into = 1;

-MERGE INTO salaries
+-- Merge data into 'salaries' based on employee details from 'employees' MERGE INTO salaries
 USING (SELECT * FROM employees)
 ON salaries.employee_id = employees.employee_id